Visiting Associate Professor of Law

 Policy Director, Wilf Impact Center for Public Interest Law

-For many years, Andrew Scherer has played a prominent role in access to justice, housing policy, and other public interest issues, locally, nationally, and internationally.
-He has been an advocate for the right to counsel in civil matters, particularly eviction proceedings, for over 30 years.
-He was lead counsel in Donaldson v.
-State of New York, a class action that sought to establish a right to counsel for low-income tenants facing eviction and led to significant funding for eviction-prevention legal services by New York City.
-Under Professor Scherer’s direction, the Wilf Impact Center’s Right to Counsel Project works with the NYC Coalition for a Right to Counsel in Housing Court and others advocating for NYC legislation establishing a right to counsel in housing cases.
+For many years, Professor Scherer has played a prominent role in access to justice, housing policy, landlord-tenant law, and other public interest issues—locally, nationally, and internationally.
+He has been an advocate for the right to counsel in civil matters, particularly eviction proceedings, for over 35 years.
+Under Professor Scherer’s direction, the Right to Counsel Project worked with the Right to Counsel NYC Coalition and others to pass legislation that established a right to counsel in eviction cases in 2017, making New York City the first jurisdiction in the United States to do so.
+Since 2017, at least 12 other localities and three states have established the right to counsel for tenants in eviction cases.

-In 2010, Professor Scherer stepped down after nine years as Executive Director of Legal Services NYC (LS-NYC), the largest nonprofit exclusively devoted to civil legal services in the United States, where he had worked in a variety of capacities since 1978.
-At the time he stepped down, LS-NYC served approximately 25,000 low-income clients annually with legal matters involving housing, government benefits, family law, employment, immigration, and more.
-As Executive Director, Professor Scherer oversaw all aspects of the organization, including implementation of Board policy, management, legal work supervision, and program development.
+Earlier in his career, Professor Scherer spent 10 years as the Executive Director of Legal Services NYC (LS-NYC), the largest nonprofit exclusively devoted to providing civil legal services to low-income people in the United States, where he had worked in a variety of capacities for two decades.
+As Executive Director, he oversaw all aspects of the organization, including implementation of board policy, management, legal work supervision, and program development.

-Professor Scherer has taught at CUNY Law School, NYU Law School, the Columbia University Graduate School of Architecture, Planning and Preservation, Yangon University in Myanmar (Burma), and Bennington College.
-He has lectured widely in the United States and in Latin America, Africa, and Asia.
+Professor Scherer has taught at CUNY Law School; NYU Law School; Columbia University Graduate School of Architecture, Planning and Preservation; Yangon University in Myanmar; and Bennington College.
+He is a frequent consultant to the media and has lectured widely in the United States, Latin America, Africa, and Asia.